Wolverine971/9takes/src/blog/enneagram/enneagram-types-and-career-choices.md

       "mentions": {
                   "@type": "Thing",
                   "name": "Enneagram of Personality",
                   "description": "The Enneagram of Personality or simply the Enneagram is a model of the human psyche which is principally understood and taught as a typology of nine interconnected personality types.
-Although the origins and history of ideas associated with the Enneagram of Personality are disputed contemporary approaches are principally derived from the teachings of the Bolivian psycho-spiritual teacher Oscar Ichazo from the 1950s and the Chilean psychiatrist Claudio Naranjo from the 1970s", "SameAs": [
+Although the origins and history of ideas associated with the Enneagram of Personality are disputed, contemporary approaches are principally derived from the teachings of the Bolivian psycho-spiritual teacher Oscar Ichazo from the 1950s and the Chilean psychiatrist Claudio Naranjo from the 1970s", "SameAs": [
                       "https://www.wikidata.org/wiki/Q273047",
                       "http://en.wikipedia.org/wiki/Enneagram_of_Personality"